JoshKeegan/xRetry/README.md

 [//]: \# (Src: xRetry.SpecFlow/usage.md)

 ## Usage: SpecFlow 3

-Add the `xRetry.SpecFlow` nuget package to your project.
+Add the [`xRetry.SpecFlow` NuGet package](https://www.nuget.org/packages/xRetry.SpecFlow "xRetry NuGet.SpecFlow package") to your project.

 ### Scenarios (and outlines)

 Above any scenario or scenario outline that should be retried, add a `@retry` tag, e.g:

 ```gherkin
 @retry
 Scenario: Retry three times by default
 	When I increment the default retry count
 	Then the default result should be 3
 ```

 This will attempt to run the test until it passes, up to 3 times by default.
 You can optionally specify a number of times to attempt to run the test in brackets, e.g. `@retry(5)`.

 You can also optionally specify a delay between each retry (in milliseconds) as a second parameter, e.g. `@retry(5,100)` will run your test up to 5 times, waiting 100ms between each attempt.
 Note that you must not include a space between the parameters, as Cucumber/SpecFlow uses a space to separate tags, i.e. `@retry(5, 100)` would not work due to the space after the comma.

 ### Features

 You can also make every test in a feature retryable by adding the `@retry` tag to the feature, e.g:

 ```gherkin
 @retry
 Feature: Retryable Feature